Table of Contents

 Insurance Requirements Under the TNC Act

-- Proof of insurance: TNC must file certificates of insurance with the Colorado PUC and maintain coverage continuously during all permitted operations
+- Proof of insurance: the company must file insurance certificates with the PUC and keep coverage continuous during all permitted operations

-- Claims process: TNC must provide a claims contact and cooperate with injured parties' insurance claims within reasonable timeframes
+- Claims process: the company must provide a claims contact and cooperate with injured parties' insurance claims within reasonable timeframes

 Frequently Asked Questions